georgepaul171/Research-Project/bpd/V3_clean/AEH_PRIOR_MECHANICS.md

 5. **Offers interpretable results** with clear feature importance

 The hybrid approach (AEH for energy, hierarchical for others) provides the optimal balance between adaptive regularization and model stability, making it suitable for building energy performance modeling applications.

----

-*This implementation demonstrates the successful application of advanced Bayesian priors in practical energy modeling, with clear performance benefits and robust convergence behavior.*